hnjm/sharp-chat/Protocol-draft.md

         <td>If successful the current version will be returned.
 If unsuccessful the latest supported version should be returned which the client could use to decide to either disconnect or reattempt to upgrade</td>
     </tr>
 </table>

+### Packet `12`: Typing
+Informs that another user is typing.

+### Packet `13`: Flood protection warning
+Informs the user that they might be kicked soon for flood protection.
+This packet has no arguments.

 ## Timestamps